fluree/docs.flur.ee/src/content/api/signed-overview.md

 ## Overview

-Signed endpoints can be used in both the downloadable and the hosted versions of FlureeDB.
+Signed endpoints can be used in both the downloadable and the hosted versions of Fluree.
 All requests, except requests to `/storage` and `/health`, should be POST requests.
 The main signed endpoints are below, and they are all structured as follows:

 `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/[ACTION]`